AvaloniaUI/Avalonia/docs/spec/working-with-properties.md

 property on a single instance.
 However, if you're writing a control you may want to implement an `OnPropertyChanged` method.
-In WPF this is done by passing a static `PropertyChangedCallback` to the `DependencyProperty` registration method, but in Perspex it's slightly different (and hopefully easier!)
+In WPF this is done by passing a static `PropertyChangedCallback` to the `DependencyProperty` registration method, but in Avalonia it's slightly different (and hopefully easier!)

-The field which defines the property is derived from `PerspexProperty` and this has a `Changed` observable which is fired every time the property changes on *any* object.
+The field which defines the property is derived from `AvaloniaProperty` and this has a `Changed` observable which is fired every time the property changes on *any* object.
 In addition there is an `AddClassHandler` extension method which can automatically route the event to a method on your control.